pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 `
 ```

----

-For detailed API reference, presence, storage, access manager, and full sample apps, visit the links in the original documentation.
+For full API details see the Configuration, Listeners, Presence, Storage, and Access Manager sections of the PubNub Swift SDK reference.